mstolin/wishlist-inviter/docs/user-service.md

 JSON object containing a valid user ID.
 This service uses JWT for authentication.
 Therefore, the response is a 24h valid JWT token.

 If the user is not found, the API responds with a 404 error.
+If the user is invalid, it will respond a 406 error.
 If the request is invalid in general, a 400 is sent.
-Otherwise, a 500 error.
+Otherwise, a 500 error is sent.

 ### Authenticate [POST]